turbot/steampipe-docs/docs/cloud/integrations/deepnote.md

 <img src="/images/docs/cloud/deepnote-table-preview.png" />
 </div>

 Now click `Visualize` to open the visualize data form and select Type as `Bar chart`.
 Update the X and Y Axis data fields with `regular_market_change_percent` and `symbol` to display the chart with the data.
-Deepnote also allows `Block sharing` with an auto-generated link where anyone with the link will be able to view the shared block.
+Deepnote also supports `Block sharing`: it can generate a link that anyone can use to view the shared block.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/deepnote-bitcoin-chart.png" />